Poisson Cluster Process Models for Detecting Ultra-Diffuse Galaxies: Inference Computational Methods

-The main inference goal here is the locations of UDGs, $\mathbf{X}_c$, after observing the data $\mathbf{D}$.
-We here set $\mathbf{D} = \mathbf{X}$ or $(\mathbf{X}, \mathbf{M})$ depending on whether Model \ref{model1} or Model \ref{model2} is considered.
-We thus require the full posterior distribution, which necessitates full Bayesian inference.
+The primary inference goal is the locations of UDGs, $\mathbf{X}_c$, with the secondary inference goal being the physical parameters of the UDGs.
+We denote the data by $\mathbf{D} = \mathbf{X}$ for a model without marks or $\mathbf{D} = (\mathbf{X}, \mathbf{M})$ for a model with marks.
+Due to the complex structure of our models, conducting inference for the UDG locations and their physical parameters requires full posterior distributions through Bayesian inference.
 Traditionally, PCP models are fitted using methods such as moment-matching, minimum-contrast, or maximum likelihood \citep[e.g.][]{waagepetersen_2007, diggle_2013, moller2014, BADDELEY2022} for parameter estimation not concerned with cluster parameters.
 However, for inference of cluster locations, the task is much more difficult.
-A limited number of works \citep[e.g.][]{castelloe1998, moller2014} similar to ours have previously managed to conduct full Bayesian inference on real-world data using the reversible jump MCMC (RJMCMC; \citealt{Green1995}) or its variants.
-However, the models considered in previous works are much simpler than the ones we propose, thus the inference algorithm would not be optimal for our purpose.
-More recently, mixtures of finite mixture models have been leveraged \citep{Geng2021, Wang2023} so that a collapsed Gibbs sampling algorithm can be used for fast inference.
-Such methods, however, require conjugacy and marginal likelihood \citep{Wang2023}, which is practically impossible for our problem.
-Thus, we design a blocked-Gibbs adaptive spatial birth-death-move algorithm tailored for our models.
+A limited number of works \citep[e.g.][]{castelloe1998, moller2014} have previously managed to conduct full Bayesian inference on real-world data using the reversible jump MCMC (RJMCMC; \citealt{Green1995}) or its variants.
+Our problem is substantially more complicated, however, and our novel models require innovative inference techniques.
+More recently, the collapsed Gibbs sampling under mixture of finite mixture models has been used \citep{Wang2023} to facilitate fast inference for clustering problems.
+Such methods require conjugacy to integrate out the physical parameters of UDGs so that the collapsed Gibbs sampling can be leveraged \citep{Wang2023}, and thus is not suitable for our problem. \cite{hong2023variational} considered variational inference for prediction problems under PCP models, but their method has no guarantee of posterior convergence.
+Thus, to conduct inference, we design a bespoke MCMC algorithm tailored to our models.